 Route Grade Votings

-14m.
-The main route of the slab has a contentious grade, used to warn the uninitiated, with a good runner in the right place it would be nearer Hard Severe!
-It is protectionless except for a poor large Friend which may be of psychological help.
+THE route of the slab has long had a contentious grade, chiefly used to warn the uninitiated.
+With a good runner in the right place it would be nearer Hard Severe!
 From the initial crack, trend left across sloping ledges to a flake and teeter up this.
-The crux is one move higher than you might expect.
+The crux is a move higher than you might want.

 Login to your ROCKFAX account to add your comments - Search for comments.